 But it’s my Mom.
 “Yeah, sure does!”

 Every subtle movement was a struggle.
 I had to lie down for the better part of the day; I definitely couldn’t sit with this monstrous sack between my legs.
-I had to chuckle (as inappropriate as it was) when I was able to walk though.
+I had to chuckle (as inappropriate as it was) when I was able to walk, however.
 I used to watch Ripley’s Believe It Or Not hosted by Dean Cain, and I would wonder how it must have felt for the folks who had been diagnosed with elephantiasis as they walked; and in a smaller, similar way, I now knew.

-I would try to walk around as much as I could, because I hated being bed-ridden.
-But every time I wanted to walk around, they would have to disconnect me from the heart-monitor.
+I would try to walk around as much as I could because I hated being bed-ridden.
+But every time I wanted to walk around, they would have to disconnect me from the heart monitor.
 It was bizarre that I even had to be on that thing, but it was standard fare in an ICU.
 So in the end, I wouldn’t get to walk around that much.

 As each day progressed in the PICU, the pain slowly subsided, and amazingly my sack deflated.
-I also anxiously awaited my return to my old room where I had more mobility, and privacy.
+I also anxiously awaited my return to my old room where I had more mobility and privacy.
 The nurse was required to come in every so often– more so than the normal rooms.
 Again ICU protocol.

 And every day, I’d have to shuffle my weak self over to the bathroom and sponge bathe myself.
 What a crock.
 I don’t know how people in the old west felt clean after washing themselves in a river, or how anyone lived without a shower.
 I suppose I was a privileged brat complaining about first-world problems, but the thought wouldn’t escape my mind.

 Trying to use a urinal while lying on your side is an utter bitch.
 I wanted to chuck that thing against the wall out of frustration, but that would be a terribly rude (and disgusting) thing to do.